kwonalbert/oram_fpga/README.md

 For further explanations and instructions, we have included additional README
 files:

+./oram/README.txt:
-./oram/README.txt: 	Gives an overview for the Tiny ORAM architecture, code
-					organization and conventions.
+	Gives an overview for the Tiny ORAM architecture, code organization and conventions.

-./tests/README.txt:	Gives instructions on how to test Tiny ORAM in simulation
-					and also verify that your FPGA board isn't broken.

-./scripts/README.txt: Gives some scripts to automate tedious tasks (such as
-                      creating Xilinx projects)
+./tests/README.txt:
+	Infrastructure for doing sophisticated unit tests on the ORAM (a bit out of date -- for how to run the code in simulation, see below "Quick Installation").
+Gives infrastructure for how to verify that your FPGA board isn't broken.

 --------------------------------------------------------------------------------
 Quick installation